Isolation precautions create barriers between people and germs. These types of precautions help prevent the spread of germs in the hospital.

-- Contact precautions help keep staff and visitors from spreading the germs after touching a patient or an object the patient has touched.
+- Contact precautions help keep staff and visitors from spreading the germs after touching a person or an object the person has touched.

 - Some of the germs that contact precautions protect from are C. difficile and norovirus.
 These germs can cause serious infection in the intestines.

-- Anyone entering the room -- who may touch the patient or objects in the room -- should wear a gown and gloves.
+- Anyone entering the room who may touch the person or objects in the room should wear a gown and gloves.

 Droplet precautions are used to prevent contact with mucus and other secretions from the nose and sinuses, throat, airways, and lungs.

-- When a patient talks, sneezes, or coughs, droplets that contain germs can travel about 3 feet.
+- When a person talks, sneezes, or coughs, droplets that contain germs can travel about 3 feet.